 To understand the rewards of packing and branding in retail markets, price data were collected for all makhana products (loose, packaged, and branded) that were being sold by makhana retailers in Patna.
 Information was also collected on the size of the pop and the location of the sale (kirana stores as well as the specific ward and colony).
-The results of a hedonic price regression including these variables are reported in Table 10.
+The results of a hedonic price regression including these variables are reported in Table 7.
 The logarithm of the price of makhana in Rs per kg is used as the dependent variable.
 Ward and colony dummies are included in all specifications as to control for possible location-wise unobserved heterogeneity.
 Two models are estimated, i.e. a model where brand and packaged are included together, and a specification where the brand and packed dummy are interacted.

 The results show that the lava quality (the default value in the regression) is rewarded with a premium, compared to a mixed quality, of between 7% and 11% in the retail market.
 The coefficients come out significant in both specifications.
 The rewards of the lava quality compared to the murha variety are not significant at conventional statistical levels.
 However, there were only a few murha observations in our dataset and comparison might be a bit difficult because of this.
 Makhana products sold in kirana shops are on average, controlling for confounding factors, not cheaper than those sold by street hawkers.
 The regression results further show significant rewards to branding and packing in retail markets, in both specifications.
 Packaged products are sold at prices that are 10% higher and branding adds another 9% on top of this (model 1).
-A dummy that includes only packaged and branded products are about 15% higher than the price of any other makhana products.
+A dummy that includes only packaged and branded products show that, controlling for location and quality, prices for such branded/packed products are about 15% higher than the price of any other makhana products (model 2).